NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.24.1)
+(Version 2.24.2)

-• Updated the French and Chinese (Simplified) localizations.
+• Updated the Spanish localization.
+• Added the Swahili localization.

 ### Fixed:

-♦ Exporting with FFmpeg using newer versions (> 4.2.2) was not working.
+♦ Replaced the download link of FFmpeg to download v4.2.2.
+If you are still unable to export using FFmpeg, download it again.

 ### Known Bugs: